Exam season is now · EC-6 (391) & STR (293)

 • Science (904): 55 Minutes | 45 Questions

-Note: Subject timers are independent; time does not roll over.
+Note: Subject timers are independent.
+Time does not roll over between subtests.

 The Passing Score Guide

-• Waiting Period: A waiting period (commonly at least 30 days) is required between attempts; always confirm the current retake and attempt-limit policies on the official Texas Educator Certification Testing site.
+• Waiting Period: Current policy requires a waiting period between attempts.
+Always confirm the most up-to-date retake policies on the official Texas Educator Certification Testing site before registering.

 The Texas Teacher Salary Guide

-Teacher pay in Texas is determined by individual school districts' board-approved compensation plans, not by a single statewide salary.
+Teacher pay in Texas is determined by individual school districts, not a single statewide salary.
 Most districts, especially in urban areas, offer compensation significantly above the state minimum.

 • Pay is commonly influenced by district location, size, and years of experience.